-How do you evolve the brand of one of the UK’s oldest schools in an increasingly competitive private schools sector, whilst maintaining their strong heritage and unique ethos?
+An evolutionary brand design for The Lady Eleanor Holles School, one of the UK’s oldest schools which embraces an increasingly competitive private schools sector, whilst proudly maintaining their strong heritage and unique ethos.

 Lady Eleanor Holles (LEH) is proud to be one of the oldest girls’ schools in the country, and at the cutting edge of girls’ education.
 At Wild Dog, we know from experience that educational establishments often can bring with them their own set of unique challenges and opportunities.
 In this instance we had a brand with over 300 years’ heritage that was extremely well-loved and respected.

 LEH recognised that it was the perfect time to re-evaluate their brand and all their associated assets (including everything from uniform and signage through to digital and print communications); to present a rationalised and modern brand.
 We needed to truly understand all their assets and update them to present a cohesive and up-to-date story aligned to the school’s vision of themselves.